GaPaLa/PeLaTun/README.md

 Otherwise, you risk overloading VRAM/RAM, leading to system crashes.
 As a result, dataset peristalsis is a time-consuming process.

 Additionally, PeLaTun consumes a substantial amount of storage space due to the need to store activations.
-For instance, processing 300 samples, each with approximately 1000 tokens, with an embeddings size of 4096 can take up over 1TB of storage.
+For instance, processing 300 samples, each with approximately 1000 tokens, with an embeddings size of 4096 takes up ~3GB.
 Despite optimizations, such as excluding activations to be padded or storing only the most recent layer's activations, significant storage space is still required.

 ## Advantages